F-Fleron-G/Pokemon_Deck_Builder/README.md

 ---

 ## License
 This project is licensed under the MIT License.
-See the LICENSE
+See the LICENSE file for details.